PratikTayshete/Cats-and-Dogs-Image-Classification/README.md

 # Cats-and-Dogs-Image-Classification
-Implementing a Transfer Learning model to classify images of cats and dogs.
+Implemented a Transfer Learning model to classify images of cats and dogs.

 You can use google colab to load and run the notebook - https://colab.research.google.com/